 CRA Technology & Global Trends Explored

-What is your view on fully autonomous vehicles?
-Do you think it will have a massive impact on the collision repair market in the next 5 – 10 years or will it take longer to be fully rolled-out globally?
+What do you think of electric vehicles taking over the media and advertising space?
+Do you think EVs are pushed too hard by the media?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.

 Click HERE to join the CRA Industry Newsletter, it’s FREE

 CRA is the innovative and trusted source for motoring information and the latest news to help entrepreneurs, business owners, managers and people working in the motor industry to stay informed and change their world.
 Get the advice your need to start, glow, and lead your business today.
 Get unlimited access to all articles.